We had quite

 everywhere is completely unnecessary.

-The trail starts downhill right away, first gently but seems to get
+The trail starts downhill right away, first it's gentle but seems to get

-steeper the farther I go and soon I can hear running water.
-Now the trail is following a little side
+steeper the farther I go, soon I can hear running water.
+Now the trail follows a little side

 stream as it continues down to Indian Creek. |